-- Communicate effectively: All core curriculum programs include a component for writing; many also include a component for oral communication or presentation - 2.
+- 1. Communicate effectively: All core curriculum programs include a component for writing; many also include a component for oral communication or presentation - 2.
 Evaluate arguments in a logical fashion: Competence in analysis and logical argument are explicit learning goals for most core curriculum programs, although these skills go by a variety of names (e.g., critical thinking, analysis, logical thinking, etc.) - 3.
-Employ the methods of inquiry characteristic of natural sciences, social sciences, and the arts and humanities: The tools for solving problems vary across disciplines; the core curriculum introduces students to methods of inquiry in several fields of study and thereby prepares students to integrate information from different disciplines - Acquire an understanding of our global and diverse culture and society

-5. Engage in our democratic society: One of the overarching goals of general the core curriculum is to prepare students to be active and informed citizens, the development of a disposition to participate in and contribute to our democracy is full of equal importance to the goal of having the skills to do so intelligently.
+Employ the methods of inquiry characteristic of natural sciences, social sciences, and the arts and humanities: The tools for solving problems vary across disciplines; the core curriculum introduces students to methods of inquiry in several fields of study and thereby prepares students to integrate information from different disciplines - 4.
+Acquire an understanding of our global and diverse culture and society - 5.
+Engage in our democratic society: One of the overarching goals of general the core curriculum is to prepare students to be active and informed citizens, the development of a disposition to participate in and contribute to our democracy is full of equal importance to the goal of having the skills to do so intelligently.

-Total Hours

-Code Title Hours
+Code Title Hours Social Sciences

-Social Sciences

-es; minimum of six hours total from the following; e course from any discipline: 6
+Select two courses; minimum of six hours total from the following; 6 no more than one course from any discipline:

 Anthropology

+intillopology

 ANTH 1020 Introduction To Anthropology (OTM)

 ANTH 2020 Introduction To Archaeology (OTM)

 ANTH 2100 Human Society Through Film 1

 ANTH 2700 Human Evolution

 ANTH 2750 World Prehistory (OTM)

 ANTH/LST 2800 Cultural Anthropology (OTM) 1

 ANTH/SOC 2900 African American Culture (OTM) 2

 DST 2020 Introduction to Disability Studies

-Economics
+E conomics

 ECON 1010 Introduction To Economic Issues (OTM)

 ECON 1150 Principles Of Macroeconomics (OTM)

+ECON 1155 Principles of Macroeconomics with Data Applications

 ECON 1200 Principles Of Microeconomics (OTM)

-Education
+Total Hours 6

+SOCW 1030 Introduction To Social Welfare 2

+Social Work

+WGST 2400/ SOC 2500 Women's Roles: A Global Perspective (OTM) 1

+WGST 2010 Introduction To Gender Studies: Gender, Sex And Difference

+SOC/ANTH 2900 African American Culture (OTM) 2

+SOC 2750 Sociology Of Sport

+SOC 2660 Racial and Ethnic Minorities in the United States 2

+SOC/LST/ WGST 2640 Race, Class, And Gender (OTM) 2

+SOC 2410 Communities - Writing Across the Curriculum

+SOC 1020 Social Problems

+SOC 1010 Introduction To Sociology (OTM)

+HON 2010 Multicultural Toledo 2

+Sociology

+PSY 1010 Principles Of Psychology (OTM)

+Psychology

+PSC 1200 American National Government (OTM)

+Political Science

+GEPL 1100 Environmental Sustainability (OTM)

+Geography GEPL 1010 People, Places, and Society (OTM)

 PJS 1000 Introduction to Peace and Justice Studies

-Geography

-GEPL 1010 Human Geography (OTM)

-GEPL 1100 Environmental Geography (OTM)

-Political Science

-PSC 1200 American National Government (OTM)

-Psychology

-PSY 1010 Principles Of Psychology (OTM)

-Sociology

-HON 2010 Multicultural Toledo 2

-SOC 1010 Introduction To Sociology (OTM)

-SOC 1020 Social Problems

-SOC 2410 Communities - Writing Across the Curriculum

-SOC/LST/ WGST 2640 Race, Class, And Gender (OTM) 2

-SOC 2750 Sociology Of Sport

-SOC/ANTH 2900 African American Culture (OTM) 2

-WGST 2010 Introduction To Gender Studies: Gender, Sex And Difference I

-WGST 2400/ SOC 2500 Women's Roles: A Global Perspective (OTM) 1

-Social Work

-SOCW 1030 Introduction To Social Welfare 2

-Total Hours 6
+Introduction to Decess and Justice Ctudice

-- Indicates a course that is also a Non-U.S. Culture Multicultural Course. - Indicates a course that is also a Diversity of U.S. Culture Multicultural Course.
+1 Indicates a course that is also a Non-U.S. Culture Multicultural Course.

+2 Indicates a course that is also a Diversity of U.S. Culture Multicultural Course.